bertolinimarco/aumyr-rpg-setting/docs/en/society/README.md

 #### Structure

-The Red Brotherhood is financed not only by the Brotherhood but also by the Worship of Melian.
+The Red Brotherhood is financed not only by the Council but also by the Worship of Melian.
 Its members are called "Brothers" and have a paramilitary hierarchical structure based on seniority of service.
 To enlist, one can apply directly to the Order, although many are enlisted after being noticed for some particularly heroic mission.
 They have various locations, usually close to "inauspicious" places such as dungeons, ruins or abandoned fortresses.

 #### Reputation